Aveling and Porter

 Aveling and Porter was a British agricultural engine and steamroller (road roller) manufacturer.
 Thomas Aveling and Richard Thomas Porter entered into partnership in 1862, and developed a steam engine three years later in 1865.
 By the early 1900s, the company had become the largest manufacturer of steamrollers (road rollers) in the world.
-The company used a rampant horse as its logo derived from the White Horse of Kent.
+The company used a rearing horse as its logo (based on the traditional white horse symbol of Kent), along with the motto Invicta (meaning "unconquered"; the traditional motto of Kent).

 Partners

 Thomas Aveling

 Thomas Aveling was born 11 September 1824 at Elm, Cambridgeshire.
 In 1851 he was recorded as a farmer and grazier employing 16 men and 6 boys.
 The business also included a drainage tile works.
 In 1859, Aveling invented the traction engine when he modified a Clayton & Shuttleworth portable engine, which had to be hauled from job to job by horses, into a self-propelled one.
 The alteration was made by fitting a long driving chain between the crankshaft and the rear axle.
 Aveling later invented the steamroller in 1867.
 Thomas Aveling is regarded as "the father of the traction engine".

 Aveling had a reputation as something of a martinet in business, only keeping on the best men.
 However, he did provide his staff with recreational facilities with a lecture room and mess room.
 Lectures were delivered on educational, social and political topics with Aveling himself in the chair and participation from the floor encouraged.